pragyasen/sentiment_analysis/README.md

 ![BERT Result](/gradio.png)

 Developed an interactive Gradio app to visualize predictions.
 First implemented this for the pre-trained sentiment analysis model from Hugging Face (already pre-trained on a general dataset like IMDb).
 Then, implemented this for the model fine-tuned using our training set.

+P.S.
+I have separately added a pdf file for the BERT implementation (along with an ipynb file) to this repo since the ipynb render was not clean due to interactive elements in it.